 Vent to Prevent

 If your roof appears wavy or you can see that the edges of the shingles are turning up at the corners, you have a problem referred to as cupping.
 Cupping is normal if your shingles are well past their expected replacement date.
 However, if they are newer, cupping is a sign that your attic does not have the proper ventilation.
 Hot air rising from the attic heats up the bottom of the shingles, causing them to age prematurely and cup.
 Wind can blow rain under the shingles, and the water can begin to leak into the interior.

 Let Us Help You Understand What Your Roof Is Saying

 Alpha Roofing Industries is a roofing contractor in Austin, Tx and we have been installing and repairing asphalt shingles for over three decades.
 We know how to read the subtle signs of problems with a roof as well as the best way to deal with each roof’s unique issues.
 We serve customers in Austin and many other locations in Central Texas, providing superior results at competitive prices.
-In addition to installing and repairing asphalt shingles and flashing, we install metal roofing systems, gutters, siding and attic insulation.
+In addition to installing and repairing asphalt shingles and flashing, we install metal roofing systems, and siding.
 We also offer algae removal, install skylights and repair chimneys.
 To receive a free quote, call one of our friendly, knowledgeable staff members at 512-777-1086 or use our convenient online form.